jpperret/python-planner/README.md

 After searching for a PDF weekly planner for my iPad I decided to try and create one with python.

+## Bugs / TODO
+- Make monday have more rows than other dates
+- End of year december shoes November for mini calendar

 ## Libraries
 ### Considered